 Along with unlimited data, you’ll get typical evening speeds of 21Mbps between 7pm – 11pm, and the option to bring your own modem or buy a new pre-configured modem from $129 upfront.
 You can also add home phone call packs, including unlimited local and national calls from $9.95 per month.

 The following table shows Flip’s Premium 25 Speed plan.
 Use our comparison tool to see plans from a range of other providers.
-This is a product from a referral partner.
+This table may include products with links to a referral partner.

 Belong Unlimited Standard Plus